Best Medicare Advantage Plans in Hawaii (2026)

 HMO PROS AND CONS

-HMO Medicare Advantage plans offer affordable premiums and coordinated care, making them attractive for Hawaii residents seeking predictable healthcare costs.
-But you'll need to stay within the plan's provider network and get referrals to see specialists.
-These plans work well if you're comfortable having a primary care doctor coordinate your care and don't regularly need out-of-network providers.
+HMO Medicare Advantage plans pair low premiums with coordinated care, which appeals to Hawaii residents who want predictable healthcare costs.
+You'll need to stay within the plan's provider network and get referrals to see specialists.
+If you're comfortable with a primary care doctor managing your care and rarely need out-of-network providers, an HMO plan is worth a close look.

 Best Hawaii PPO Medicare Advantage Providers